Sriramjay/Course-Project-Getting-Cleaning-Data/README.md

 dataTrain <- tbl_df(read.table(file.path(filesPath, "train", "X_train.txt" )))
 dataTest  <- tbl_df(read.table(file.path(filesPath, "test" , "X_test.txt" )))

-###Now run_analysis.R does the followinig - 1.
+###Now run_analysis.R does the following - 1.
 Merges the training and the test sets to create one data set:
 ###For both Activity and Subject files this will merge the training and the test sets by row binding
 ###and rename variables "subject" and "activityNum"
 alldataSubject <- rbind(dataSubjectTrain, dataSubjectTest)